Then, How Do Termites Die?

 Chlorfluazuron Chemical Effect

-The chemical chlorfluazuron, when ingested by an insect, inhibits the production of the chitin which forms the new shell that will give them protection after they moult into a larger version of themselves.
+The chemical chlorfluazuron (the active ingredient in our termite baits), when ingested by an insect, inhibits the production of the chitin which forms the new shell that will give them protection after they moult into a larger version of themselves.

 It works particularly well when termites get a feed of it because there are tens of thousands of young nymph termites in a nest surrounding the queen.

 Nymphs get bigger towards being adult workers, soldiers or reproductives through a series of moults.

 If the shell production is non-existent they don’t survive — the termites die.